CiscoDevNet/secure-firewall/Demo/devwks-2984/readme.md

 ## Task 02: Find the UUID of your assigned domain.

 Ansible will need to know the UUID of your assigned domain in order to run the plabyooks.
+We have already filled in the UUID of your domain so you will not need to make any changes, but this is how you can find the UUID of your domain:
-We need to open the FMC API explorer and log in with the credentials you will find in the FMC_access.txt file in directory.
+Open the FMC API explorer and log in with the credentials you will find in the FMC_access.txt file in directory.
 As always replace XX with your assigned pod number

 ```commandline